MusicDin/kubitect/docs/load-balancer.md

 ## Cluster without internal load balancers

 If you have only one master node, the internal load balancers are redundant.
-In this case, remove (or comment out) all load balancer nodes in the [cluster.yaml](/cluster.yaml) file:
+In this case, remove (or comment out) all load balancer nodes from the cluster configuration file:
 ```yaml
 cluster:
   ...